Skip to main content

 note

-Property and state messages are retained on the broker, so a client connecting after the service started still receives the current property values.
+Property notifications are retained on the broker, so a client connecting after the service started still receives the current property values.

 Operations are published as request messages and awaited: